wlsf82/protractor-components-and-page-objects/README.md

 contactPage.form.fillWithDataAndSubmit(invalidDataSet);
 ```

-Note how easy it became to access the page object's components, sub-components and its elements.
+Note how easy it became to access the page object's components, sub-components, and its elements.

 An example of an expectation, not using the `protractor-helper`, could be something like this: